Q. Why assess students with disabilities on the alternate assessment?

-Beginning with the class of 2003, all students without exception were required to earn a score of Needs Improvement or higher on the grade 10 MCAS tests in ELA and Mathematics as one condition for earning a high school diploma.
+A. Beginning with the class of 2003, all students without exception were required to earn a minimum passing score or higher on the high school MCAS tests or retests in ELA and Mathematics, and one high school Science and Technology/Engineering test as a condition for earning a high school diploma.

 A small number of high school students with significant disabilities who are working at, near, or above grade-level, but are unable to demonstrate knowledge and skills on the standard MCAS tests, even with the use of accommodations, may compile and submit an MCAS competency portfolio as an alternative to passing the content area test.
 If a student demonstrates in their competency portfolio a level of achievement comparable to or higher than that of a student who has achieved a passing MCAS score on the test in that content area (i.e., the scaled score equivalent of at least Partially Meeting Expectations), the student will earn Competency Determination (CD) in that subject.

 Since 2001, over 300 students taking the MCAS competency portfolio have met the state's CD graduation requirement.
 The standard MCAS alternate assessment, however, is based on meeting the required standards at a level that is substantially below grade level and therefore, it is not possible for a student taking the standard MCAS-Alt to meet the competency determination requirements.